 Main Content

-We apply nuclear magnetic resonance (NMR) spectroscopy to resolve the structure and function of proteins and their interactions at atomic resolution and thus unravel their molecular mechanisms.
+We apply nuclear magnetic resonance (NMR) spectroscopy combined with other biophysical methods to resolve structure, dynamics and function of proteins and their complexes at atomic resolution.

-Proteins perform a wide range of essential biological functions, including signal transduction, catalysis, cellular homeostasis, metabolism and membrane transport.
-We characterize the underlying molecular processes at atomic resolution by solution NMR spectroscopy and related techniques.
+Proteins perform essential biological functions, including signal transduction, catalysis, cellular homeostasis, metabolism and membrane transport.
+We characterize the underlying mechanistic processes at atomic resolution by solution NMR spectroscopy and related techniques.

 Principles of chaperone function

-Specific helper proteins, so-called chaperones, ensure the proper formation of other proteins – their clients – in the cell and their transport to the right places.
-We describe structure and dynamics of chaperone–client complexes at atomic resolution.
-These descriptions reveal the biophysical laws governing chaperone function and have implications for neurodegenerative diseases, such as Parkinson’s.
+Molecular chaperones are helper proteins that ensure the proper formation of other proteins – their clients – in the cell.
+We describe structure and dynamics of chaperone–client complexes at atomic resolution to reveal the biophysical laws governing chaperone function.
+Our recent discovery of large chaperone condensates has reshaped how we think about the endoplasmic reticulum.

 Outer membrane protein biogenesis and novel antibiotics

 Proteins in the outer membrane of bacteria are produced by an assembly line of molecular chaperones.
 We investigate the underlying interactions, mechanisms and folding reactions at atomic detail.
-Of particular interest is the huge insertase BamA that folds and inserts the outer membrane proteins into the membrane.
-BamA is also a highly valuable target for the novel antibiotics OMPTA and darobactin.
+Of particular interest is the huge insertase BAM that folds and inserts the outer membrane proteins into the membrane.
+BAM is a highly valuable target for novel antibiotics.

 Dynamic kinases and kinase interactions

-Kinases govern central cellular functions, including signaling and the regulation of metabolism.
+Kinases govern central cellular functions.
 We investigate how bacterial kinases are controlled by second messengers and how the mammalian TOR complex interacts with its dynamic substrate proteins to control cell growth and division.
 These interaction studies between flexible substrates and gigantic kinase molecules benefit optimally from the power of solution NMR spectroscopy.